dmvavilov/Twitter-Sentiment-Analysis/README.md

-# Implementing Twitter sentiment analysis and determing its impact on share price of Brøndby IF.
+# Implementing Twitter sentiment analysis and determing its impact on share price of Brøndby IF in R.